emma-sax4/emmasax4.info/.notes/structure_of_this_project.md

 ## `Gemfile` and `Gemfile.lock`

 The Gemfile is where the application defines which Ruby gems are important to run the application.
-To learn how to use this file, see this [section](https://github.com/emma-sax4/emma-sax4.github.io/blob/release/.github/CONTRIBUTING.md#running-locally).
+To learn how to use these files, see this [section](https://github.com/emma-sax4/emma-sax4.github.io/blob/release/.github/CONTRIBUTING.md#running-locally).

 ## `index.md`